minkkinen/scenarios-as-reactive-sequences/Snapshots.md

 Two aspects of scenario content are particularly important:

-1. the distinction between snapshot and sequence scenarios and
+1. the distinction between snapshot and sequence scenarios \citep{van_Notten_2003} and
-2. the distinction between external and strategic scenarios.
+2. the distinction between external and strategic scenarios \citep{B_rjeson_2006}.

 A basic distinction among scenarios is the distinction between scenarios as snapshots and scenarios as sequences or development paths. \citet{Bishop_2007} call the first category end state or 'day in the life' scenarios, and the second category is titled chain scenarios or future histories.
 It would perhaps be more appropriate to have separate terms for these types, but both types of scenarios are well represented in futures research and both have important roles.